Vaccinations, Immunisation and Titer Tests

 Vaccines have been tested to be safe when administered as per the manufacturer’s guidelines.
 Unfortunately adverse reactions do still occur.
 These can range from mild lethargy and fever to more severe reactions such as facial swelling or skin rashes.
 Severe allergic reactions can result in vomiting, diarrhoea or collapse, through to true anaphylactic reactions.
 Anaphylactic reactions result in collapse and loss of blood pressure in your pet.
 This can cause death if not treated immediately.
 Thankfully these severe reactions are seen very rarely….
 But they do occur from time to time.

 As well as these immediate reactions, evidence suggests that long term overstimulation of the immune system not only “does no good” to the patient, but may actually “do harm”.

 Why do we want to reduce vaccinations?

-Bentons Road Vet Clinic recommends an Annual Health Exam each year where we will thoroughly examine your pet and discuss any health concerns.
+Bentons Road Vet Clinic recommends an Annual Health Exam every year where we will thoroughly examine your pet and discuss any health concerns.
 We follow an individual vaccination protocol depending on your pet’s lifestyle and risk factors.
-We do this to reduce the number of vaccines that you pet receives over their lifetime to keep your pet as healthy as can be.
+We do this to reduce the number of vaccines that your pet receives over their lifetime to keep your pet as healthy as can be.
 If you have any questions, please call us or drop into our Mt Martha Vet Clinic.
 This is an area we are passionate about and we love providing information to our pet owners.